black-studio/black-studio-tinymce-widget/README.md

 * Fixed compatibility issue with Styles plugin related to plugins_loaded hook

 ### 2.1.2 (2014-10-13) ###
-* Hotfix for fullscreen mode when using Page Builder
+* Hotfix for full screen mode when using Page Builder

 ### 2.1.1 (2014-10-13) ###
 * Hotfix for CSS compatibility with Page Builder